A bit of technology

 "THE EARLY HISTORY OF SMALLTALK" by Alan C. Kay, in History of Programming.

 Languages, Thomas J. Bergin and Richard G. Gibson, Eds.
-Addison-Wesley, ISBN 0-201-89502-1.
+Addison-Wesley, ISBN 0-201-89502-1."The Community of Smalltalk" by Adele Goldberg, in Handbook of Programming.

 Languages, Vol. 1.
 Object-Oriented Programming Languages, Peter H Salus, Ed.
 McMillan, ISBN 1-57870-008-6.